 The Montag & Caldwell Large Cap Growth separately managed accounts were established in 1945 and the primary focus historically has been on the institutional separate account market, almost exclusively with our flagship large cap growth strategy.
 We have focused principally on larger clients in the corporate, endowment, foundation, public and Taft-Hartley markets.
 Our primary means of distribution has been through fee-based consultants or through our direct marketing efforts.
 M&C is also a large cap growth manager in a number of manager-of-manager programs, serves as the sub-advisor for several mutual funds, including the AMG Managers Montag & Caldwell Growth and Balanced Mutual Funds, and also participates in various Wrap/SMA and UMA programs.

 The AMG Managers Montag & Caldwell Growth Fund (“the Fund”) was launched on November 2, 1994.
 The Fund offers Montag & Caldwell’s philosophy and investment process to the general public.
 Primarily marketed through institutional networks, the AMG Managers Montag & Caldwell Growth Fund is utilized by investors as a way to access a daily valued product of our management services for accounts that are below our minimum individually managed account size of $10 million.
 The AMG Managers Montag & Caldwell Growth Fund offers investors the same large-cap, high quality growth investment process that has been applied to our individually managed accounts since 1972.
-The Fund is subject to the same decisions and portfolio investments delivered by Montag & Caldwell’s Investment Policy Group, which is chaired by Ron Canakaris.
+The Fund is subject to the same decisions and portfolio investments delivered by Montag & Caldwell’s Investment Policy Group, which is led by Co-CIOs Ron Canakaris and Andy Jung.

 Collective Investment Trust